 Summary: This blog acquaints you with Safer Internet Day 2017, internet safety tips and advice for children as well as young people to use the Internet in a safe and secure way.

-In this age of advanced technology, the use of Internet has increased considerably.
+In this age of advanced technology, the use of the Internet has increased considerably.
 It has about 3 billion users that account for 40% of the world’s total population.
 However, these users are not always mindful of the threats and challenges that the Internet may pose to them and their data.
 Following the phrase “There are two sides to every coin” the Internet also has both hits and misses wherein the latter poses a great threat to the safety and security of your data.
 Here, Safer Internet Day can help raise awareness about using the Internet in a safe and secure manner, therefore, keeping your data protected from data breach or theft i.e. from unauthorized access.

-By the support of European Commission and funding from the Connecting Europe Facility (CEF) programme, Insafe organises Safer Internet Day (SID) jointly with INHOPE in 120 countries in February each year.
-The chief objective to celebrate this day is to promote the safe and secure use of Internet, popularly known as online technology.
-Although this day is organised for all across the world, it is especially for children and young people as they are the most common Internet users.
+With the support of European Commission and funding from the Connecting Europe Facility (CEF) programme, Insafe organises Safer Internet Day (SID) jointly with INHOPE in 120 countries in February each year.
+The chief objective to celebrate this day is to promote the safe and secure use of the Internet, popularly known as online technology.
+Although this day is organised all across the world, it is especially for children and young people as they are the most common Internet users.

 Therefore, they should be aware of the precautions or say safety measures that they should employ when they are online.
 With this, they can successfully keep the dangers at bay and prevent themselves from getting affected.
 This year, i.e. Safer Internet Day 2017 will be celebrated on the 7th of February with the theme of Be the change: Unite for a better Internet.